mjunaidismail/Exercises-Mini_Project-JavaScript-Functions/README.md

 ## Return Values

-Learned how functions can return data instead of only printing output.
+Learned how functions can return results for further use in logic.

 Example: